 Breville Barista Express

 For those that truly want to recreate a cafe latte or cappuccino at home, and are willing to put in a little practice to do so, the Breville Barista Express is the best option we've found.
-At $600 it is one of the least expensive machines that can actually compete with the quality of the multi-thousand dollar machines you'll find at most coffee shops.
-The helpful pressure gauge and built-in grinder provide convenience and good feedback to beginners that are just learning the arts of espresso.
-We also found that its pre-infusion feature both improves taste, and is a bit more forgiving on beginners who are just learning the art of tamping coffee into a portafilter.
-What really sets this machine apart from others is its steam wand, which is one of the only ones we've found that can get close to the truly creamy microfoam you want to get a cafe quality drink.
+It is one of the least expensive machines that can compete with the quality of the multi-thousand dollar machines you'll find at most coffee shops.
+Additionally, the built-in grinder and convenient pressure gauge make things a bit easier for those that are just learning the art of espresso, and the pre-infusion feature is a bit more forgiving on beginners who are just learning the skills of tamping coffee into a portafilter.
+What really sets this machine apart from others is its steam wand, which is one of the few we've found on a consumer machine that can create the microfoam needed to produce a creamy, cafe-level latte.

-Apart from the $600 price tag (which unfortunately isn't too outrageous in the world of espresso machines), they only real downside to the Barista Express is the extra effort it takes compared to other machines.
-The classic brewing process results in a great shot of espresso, but also requires that you manually grind, tamp, and brew the coffee and that you manually steam the milk as well.
-It also requires a bit of practice to get everything dialed in.
+Apart from the relatively high price tag (which unfortunately isn't too outrageous in the world of espresso machines), the only real downside to the Barista Express is the extra effort it takes compared to other machines.
+The classic brewing process results in a great shot of espresso, but also requires that you manually grind, tamp, and brew the coffee, and that you manually steam the milk as well.
+If you're a newcomer, it will inevitably take a bit of time to get all these new skills dialed.
 If that amount of effort seems like too much for a groggy morning, you might want to check out the much more convenient Gaggia Anima Prestige or the De'Longhi Nespresso Lattissima Pro.
-But if you're after the best at-home cappuccino and don't mind putting in a little bit of sweat equity to get there, this is definitely the machine for you.
+But if you're after the best at-home latte and don't mind putting in a little bit of sweat equity to get there, this is definitely the machine for you.

 Read review: Breville Barista Express